- Digital Media

 - Literary and Cultural Studies

 - Media Studies

-Karen Head (Ph.D., University of Nebraska) is director of the Communication Center at the Georgia Institute of Technology, as well as the Associate Chair and Associate Professor in the School of Literature, Media, and Communication.
-Since 2006, she has been a visiting scholar at Technische Universität-Dortmund, Germany, where she serves as the primary consultant for their academic center.
+Karen Head (PhD University of Nebraska) is Executive Director of the Communication Center at the Georgia Institute of Technology, as well as the Associate Chair and Associate Professor in the School of Literature, Media, and Communication.
+Since 2006, she has been a Visiting Scholar at Technische Universität-Dortmund, Germany, where she serves as the primary consultant for their academic center.
 Her research areas focus on writing and communication theory and pedagogical practice, especially in the following areas: higher education rhetoric, sustainable and innovative pedagogy and space design implementation, development of writing centers, writing program administration, communication ecologies, technical communication, business communication, multidisciplinary communication, and creative writing.

-An award winning teacher, Head’s courses center on analyzing, critiquing, evaluating, and creating a variety of texts that demonstrate an understanding of audience and adaptation of multimodal rhetorical strategies and tools.
+An award winning teacher, Head’s courses center on analyzing, critiquing, evaluating, and creating a variety of texts that demonstrate an understanding of audience and adaptation of multimodal and multiliteracy rhetorical strategies and tools.
 In 2013, she won Georgia Tech's CETL/BP Junior Faculty Teaching Award, and has won the Class of 1934 Course Survey Teaching Effectiveness Award several times.

 She also serves as the editor of Southern Discourse in the Center: A Journal of Multiliteracy and Innovation.
 In summer 2016, she became the editor of the international poetry journal, Atlanta Review.